Lana-abdel/CSC427-Project-1/README.md

 > python main.py path
 >

-In the terminal the path, is where the machine files are located for example ./sheep
+(the path, is where the machine files are located for example ./sheep)